Loenann/JobTracker/README.md

     Render was selected as a deployment target due to its simplicity and low barrier to entry.
 It supports full-stack applications with minimal configuration, making it suitable for small projects, demos, and portofolio applications.

 ### Why Dockerize?
-    Dockerization is planned to ensure consisten environment across development and deployment.
-It simplifies onboarding, reduces "it works on my machine" issues, and prepares the application for future production-grade deployment.
+    Docker ensure consistent environment across development and deployment.
+It simplifies setup, reduces configuration issues, and prepares the project for future scalability.

 ## Known Limitations
 * SQLite not ideal for high concurrency
 * No cloud presistence on free hosting tiers
+* No role-based access control (single user role)

 ## Roadmap/Future Improvements
-* User authentication with JWT (completed)
-* Per-user job isolation (completed)
-* Dockerized deployment
-* PostgresSQL migration
+* UI enhancements and improved form validation
-* Filtering and sorting
+* Filtering and sorting job applications
+* Page for large datasets
+* Migration to Postgres
+* Refresh token support for authentication
+* Improved error handling and user feedback